RandyRDavila/GraphCommunities.jl/README.md

 ### Run Louvain Community Detection

-To detect communities in the graph, use the louvain function:
+To detect communities using the louvain algorithm on a graph loaded from a csv edge list:
 ```julia
 julia> using GraphCommunities
 julia> g = load_csv_graph("path_to_your_graph.csv");# Create a graph using Graphs.jl or load from a CSV